TonClicker/Clicker-Tap-Mini-App/README.md

 We sell clone and customize popular crypto clicker games like Tapswap, Hamster and Notcoin, or create a hybrid that combines their best features!

-Functions:
+# Functions:

-🤘 Tap - Click for mine coins
+●🤘 Tap - Click for mine coins

-🚀 Boosts - Daily rewards and Boosts
+●🚀 Boosts - Daily rewards and Boosts

-🤝 Referrals - Invite friends and recieve rewards
+●🤝 Referrals - Invite friends and recieve rewards

-📝 Tasks - Do tasks and earn points
+●📝 Tasks - Do tasks and earn points

-You are getting:
+# You are getting:

-Admin panel for ease of management
+●Admin panel for ease of management

-Basic functional (mine-tap / boosts / refferals / tasks)
+●Basic functional (mine-tap / boosts / refferals / tasks)

-Source code
+●Source code

-Example Clicker
+# Example Clicker

-You can try the starting version of the bot including the basic functionality: https://t.me/clickerw3tap_bot
+●You can try the starting version of the bot including the basic functionality: https://t.me/clickerw3tap_bot

-Source code price is $1000 USDC.
+●Source code price is $1000 USDC.
 More details: https://t.me/ClickerCode

-💎 Benefits work with TonClicker:
+# 💎 Benefits work with TonClicker:

-We always work for results
+●We always work for results

-Attention to target audience
+●Attention to target audience

-Presence on the most important platforms of the crypto industry
+●Presence on the most important platforms of the crypto industry